Modeling the 3-micron Class Er-Doped Fluoride Fiber Laser with a Cubic Energy Transfer Rate Dependence: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank Fonds de recherche du Québec – Nature et technologies (144 616, CO256655), Canada Foundation for Innovation (5180) and Natural Sciences and Engineering Research Council of Canada (IRCPJ469414-13, RGPIN-2016- 05877) for financing this work, as well as Vincent Fortin and Sébastien Magnan-Saucier for helpful discussions and technical assistance.
+The authors would like to thank Fonds de recherche du Québec – Nature et technologies (144 616, CO256655), Canada Foundation for Innovation (5180) and Natural Sciences and Engineering Research Council of Canada (IRCPJ469414-13, RGPIN-2016- 05877) for financing this work, as well as Vincent Fortin for helpful discussions and technical assistance.

+The starting point of the first terms in equations \eqref{eq:fulletu1} to \eqref{eq:fullcr} is equation \eqref{eq:transfertrate} which gives the transfer rate between two ions separated by a distance $d$ for a dipole-dipole interaction.
+Dai et al. \cite{dai} have proposed to relate the total erbium concentration in the fiber to the inverse of the volume of a sphere of radius equal to the interaction distance $d$.
+Following this approach, we rather propose to relate $d$ to the geometrical mean of ${N_i, N_j}$ via the following equation:

+where $N_i$ and $N_j$ are the concentration of the levels $i$ and $j$ respectively involved in a given energy transfer process.
+We believe using the excited level concentration instead of the total concentration is more appropriate since it is the excited ions that actually transfer their energy.
+Substituting \eqref{eq:linkdistance} into \eqref{eq:transfertrate} and assuming a cubic concentration for the transfer rate in units of m$^{-3}$s$^{-1}$ gives: